The importance of pollinators in the natural world cannot be overstated.

 13. Catmint

-Catmint is great for attracting bumblebees, honeybees, carder bees, and mason bees [2].
+Catmint is excellent for attracting bumblebees, honeybees, carder bees, and mason bees [2].

-Established catmint plantings are also drought-tolerant and can have a long season of bloom.
-Besides, the plant blooms in beautiful shades of violet, lilac, blue, pink, and white.
+Established catmint plantings are also drought-tolerant and can have a prolonged blooming season.
+Additionally, the plant blooms in a variety of beautiful shades, including violet, lilac, blue, pink, and white.

 Purchase catmint seeds online.